Breaking Barriers. Pressing Forward: 5 Keys for Being an Empowered First-Generation College Student

 The challenges of being a first-generation college student don’t stop at the undergraduate level.
 Many first-generation students who continue on to graduate school find themselves in oddly similar situations as being a coed.
 The purpose of this session is to help participants create a masterplan to confidently navigate their graduate school journey.

-First-Gen to Full-Time: 5 Ways to Create a Supportive Environment for First-Generation Graduates in the Workplace
+First-Gen to Full-Time: 5 Ways to Navigate the Workplace as A First-Generation Graduates

 As first-generation college graduates move into the workforce, they also enter new spaces where their unique characteristics still call for them to have support in their transition.
-In this session, participants will gain a deeper understanding of first-gen employees and learn strategies to help them be successful in the workplace.
+In this session, participants will gain a deeper understanding of themselves and learn strategies to help them be successful as first-gens in the workplace.